 David M. Schizer

-Dean and the Lucy G. Moses Professor of Law; Harvey R. Miller Professor of Law and Economics
+Dean Emeritus and the Harvey R. Miller Professor of Law and Economics

 New York NY 10027

 - Yale Law School.
 New Haven, CT.
 J.D., 1993.
 Yale Law Journal, Executive Editor.

 - Yale College.
 New Haven, CT.
 M.A., History, 1990.
 B.A., History, Summa Cum Laude, 1990.